-One of the main selling points for FDM printers is the low machine cost.
-With entry-level printers available for only a few hundred dollars, hobbyists and small businesses can try FDM to see if 3D printing is something worth adding to their toolset.
-For those unsure of where to start, the low price of an entry-level FDM machine is often persuasive enough to justify a purchase.
-However, these low-cost FDM solutions can be unreliable and often require an expert to keep running in the long term.
+One of the main selling points for FDM 3D printers is the low machine cost.
+With entry-level FDM printers available for only a few hundred dollars, hobbyists and small businesses can try FDM to see if 3D printing is something worth adding to their toolset.
+For those unsure of where to start, the lower cost of an entry-level FDM machine is often persuasive enough to justify a purchase.
+However, these low-cost FDM printers can be unreliable and often require an expert to keep running in the long term.

 Professional desktop FDM printers are easier to use and more tailored to businesses, with prices ranging from $2,000-$8,000.
 These 3D printers generally provide better reliability, higher print quality, and larger build volumes.
 While these machines are suitable for producing functional parts, competition at this price point is fierce, as SLA machines offer a wider range of applications and better quality prints.

-SLA 3D printers start around $3,000 with Formlabs offering the only accessible large SLA 3D printer solution just below $10,000.
+SLA 3D printers start around $3,750 with Formlabs offering the only accessible large SLA 3D printer solution starting at $11,000.

-In terms of materials, FDM filaments are also relatively low-cost compared to materials for other 3D printing techniques.
-Standard ABS, PLA, and their various blends generally start around $50/kg, while specialized filaments for engineering applications can be $100-150/kg.
-Soluble support materials for compatible FDM 3D printers sell for $100-200/kg.
+In terms of materials, FDM filaments are also relatively low cost compared to materials for other 3D printing technologies.
+Common FDM materials like ABS, PLA, and their various blends generally start around $50/kg, while specialized FDM filaments for engineering applications can be $100-150/kg.
+Soluble support materials for dual extrusion FDM 3D printers sell for $100-200/kg.
 In comparison, most standard and engineering resins for SLA 3D printers cost $149-$200/L.

 Labor costs are the final—often forgotten—part of the equation.
 For simple designs that require no supports to print, FDM requires almost no post-processing.
 Supported FDM prints and parts that require a high-quality finish, however, require lengthy manual post-processing.